vpvijayanand/MsOffice/excel/multi_select_drop_down_list/README.md

    - **Click OK** in the Data Validation dialog to complete the setup.

 Your Excel drop-down list is now ready to use!

+# Excel Drop-down List VBA Code Integration Guide

+Enhance your Excel drop-down list functionality by integrating VBA (Visual Basic for Applications) code.
+This guide outlines the steps to add VBA code to your drop-down list in Excel.

+## STEP 3: Add the VBA Code to Your Drop-Down List

+Follow these steps to add VBA code to your Excel drop-down list:

+1. **Open the Visual Basic Editor (VBE):**
+   - Use the keyboard shortcut **ALT + F11** to open the VBE.

+2. **Access the Project Explorer:**
+   - Ensure the Project Explorer is visible.
+It displays all the workbook’s worksheet names.
+   - If the Project Explorer is not visible, use the keyboard shortcut **CTRL + R** to open it.

+3. **Select the Appropriate Worksheet:**
+   - In the Project Explorer, **select the worksheet** that contains your drop-down list.

+4. **Paste the VBA Code:**
+   - In the Code window (the large white area to the right of the Project Explorer), **paste the VBA code** provided in the downloadable workbook.

+5. **Close the VBE:**
+   - After pasting the code, **close the VBE**.
+   - You should now be able to select multiple items in your drop-down list.

+### Additional Notes:

+- **Tweaking the Code:**
+  - The default code assumes your drop-down is in cell **A2**.
+  - If your drop-down is located in a different cell, **change the range address** in line 6 of the VBA code.
+- **Saving the Workbook:**
+  - With VBA code added, the workbook must be saved as a **Macro-enabled Workbook** (*.xlsm).

+For detailed tweaks and additional guidance, refer to the accompanying video tutorial.